Top Semiconductor Stocks in India

 Overview of the Top 5 Semiconductor Stocks in India

-- Bharat Electronics Ltd: Established in 1954 under the Ministry of Defence, Bharat Electronics leads in defence electronics manufacturing, including radars and communication systems, while expanding into civilian and tech sectors across India.
+- Bharat Electronics Ltd: Founded in 1954 under the Ministry of Defence, Bharat Electronics leads the way in defence electronics manufacturing, including radars and communication systems.
+The company is also expanding into the civilian and tech sectors across India.

-- HCL Technologies Ltd: HCL Technologies provides IT services, consulting, and digital transformation solutions, specialising in engineering, cloud computing, and software development to support global enterprises across industries.
+- HCL Technologies Ltd: HCL Technologies offers IT services, consulting, and digital transformation solutions.
+The company specialises in engineering, cloud computing, and software development to support global enterprises across various industries.

-- Vedanta Ltd: Vedanta is a diversified natural resources company engaged in the exploration and production of oil, gas, and metals, with key operations in zinc, aluminium, iron ore, and power generation sectors.
+- Vedanta Ltd: Vedanta is a diversified natural resources company involved in the exploration and production of oil, gas, and metals.
+The company’s key operations include zinc, aluminium, iron ore, and power generation.

-- CG Power and Industrial Solutions Ltd: CG Power designs and manufactures transformers, switchgear, and electrical equipment for power transmission and distribution, providing engineering services to utilities and industrial customers nationwide.
+- CG Power and Industrial Solutions Ltd: CG Power designs, manufactures, and supplies transformers, switchgear, and electrical equipment for power transmission and distribution.
+The company provides engineering services to utilities and industrial customers across India.

 Union Budget 2025-26: Focus on the Semiconductor Industry in India